26.3. The Toolbox

 the algorithm has the

 can choose the reference layer and all its properties (cell size, extent, CRS)

 will be used.

-Along with the Parameters tab, there is another tab named Log (see Fig. 24.14 below).
-Information provided by the algorithm during its execution is written in this tab, and allow you to track the execution and be aware and have more details about the algorithm as it runs.
+Along with the Parameters tab, there is another tab named Log (see Fig. 26.16 below).
+Information provided by the algorithm during its execution is written in this tab, allowing you to track the execution as well as being aware and having more details about the algorithm as it runs.
 Information on algorithm execution is also output in the .